ak7991/ai_social_support/README.md

-# ai_social_support
+# AI-powered Social Support Recommender
-An AI-powered system that can parse documents intelligently and provide actionable insights to citizens.
+An AI-powered system that can parse documents intelligently and can decide whether the person is eligible for financial support or not.

-# Product Design
+Users can upload documents like their:
+- resume
+- bank statements
+- emirates id card
+- credit report
+- assets/liabilities excel
+After assessment the users can also chat with a bot to know the reasons behind their rejection.
+Additionally the chat-bot can also recommend other ways to for being more financially successful catered to specific user profiles

 ## User Journey
-A User can login using their username, password.
+A User can login using their username, password (or they can signup using a new email).
 They can upload a host of documents on the dashboard.
 Before uploading any document, they need to create a "profile" of the user they are uploading for, i.e. they need to tell name, age, gender, etc of the person they are uploading these documents for.
 While uploading the documents the user must also tell which document is what, so they should first select a document from the dropdown and then attach the relevant file.